julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 If this post gave you the plants, the guide gives you the practice.
 → **[Herbal Folk Rituals for House Protection and Boundary Work](/home-protection-herbal-rituals-guide/)**.

-For a deeper look at how different cultures used plants for protection, see **[Ancient Shields: Witchy Protection Herbs](/world-magic-for-protection/)**.

 ---